MicrosoftDocs/architecture-center/docs/web-apps/app-service/architectures/basic-web-app-content.md

 The following are configuration recommendations and considerations:

-- It's fine to use App Service configuration to store secrets in proof of concept deployments.
+- Start by using App Service configuration to store configuration values and connection strings in proof of concept deployments.
 App settings and connection strings are encrypted and decrypted just before being injected into your app when it starts.
 - When you move into production phase, store your secrets in Azure Key Vault.
 The use of Azure Key Vault improves the governance of secrets in two ways:
   - Externalizing your storage of secrets to Azure Key Vault allows you to centralize your storage of secrets.
 You have one place to manage secrets.
   - Using Azure Key Vault, you are able to log every interaction with secrets, including every time a secret is accessed.